-While the impact of this region evades many Australians, its raw, brutal beauty and massive significance on the world’s delicate eco-balance is certainly not lost on Europeans.
-It was also the setting for by far the most brutal of all Australia’s convict settlements – Sarah Island.
+Strahan was also the setting for by far the most brutal of all Australia’s convict settlements – Sarah Island.
 While Port Arthur may have a reputation for being the most feared, there is little doubt that the conditions and brutality endured by the convicts – and the near impossible chance of a successful escape from such a hell on earth – mean that on a horror scale of one to ten, Sarah Island scores full house.
-The Franklin River Dam Protest and the misery of Sarah Island are stories that are both played out beautifully in the Visitor Centre in Strahan, the West Coast’s only major town and the gateway to the West Coast Wilderness and World Heritage Area.
+The Franklin River Dam protest and the misery of Sarah Island are stories that are both played out beautifully in the Visitor Centre in Strahan, the West Coast’s only major town and the gateway to the West Coast Wilderness and World Heritage Area.

-Whether you approach Strahan from Hobart or from Launceston, you are guaranteed one of the most stunning drives of your life.
-Both are lengthy and should not be undertaken casually and without a good deal of planning.
-While roads are mostly good, weather conditions can be highly changeable as you pass through more eco zones per landmass than anywhere else on earth - and quite possibly encounter four seasons in one day.
-To go from brilliant warm sunshine to snow is possible at any time of year as you leave one of the driest state capitals in Australia and head for the wettest place on earth in the rainforest (although you are as likely to bask in glorious sunshine as you are to get wet so don’t be put off by its reputation for rainfall!).
-Roads become increasingly twisty, vistas of mountains, rivers and lakes ever more jaw-dropping and animals on roads more abundant, making progress far, far slower than the map suggests.
-Allow a good six hours from Hobart, more in winter when days are shorter and weather potentially more changeable, giving yourself plenty of time for several tops on route to walk, picnic, explore, and enjoy highlights such as beautiful Lake St Clair, Australia’s deepest freshwater lake, and the brilliant Wall in the Wilderness sculpture by Greg Duncan at Derwent Bridge.
-There are not a huge number of places of stay between Hobart and Strahan for those wishing to break the trip unless you take a diversion off the main road, and plan your itinerary to go via Cradle Mountain and the Central Highlands.
+Whether you approach Strahan from Hobart or from Launceston, drives are lengthy and should not be undertaken casually and without a good deal of planning.
+While roads are mostly good, weather conditions can be very changeable as you pass through more eco zones per landmass than anywhere else on earth - and quite possibly encounter four seasons in one day.
+To go from brilliant warm sunshine to snow is possible at any time of year.
+Roads become increasingly twisty, vistas of mountains, rivers and lakes ever more jaw-dropping making progress far slower than the map suggests.
+Break the journey with at least one night in the Central Highlands, as much as to enjoy the many walks and photo-stops along the way as to rest your eyes.

 An hour or so further on brings you to Marrawah, a surprisingly serene and beautiful region that on a sunny day belies the force of the Roaring Forties winds that bring huge waves crashing into the stretch of coastline, one of the richest in Aboriginal significance, all the way from South America.

-Few visitors attempt to make the journey south from Marrawah to Strahan, along the aptly named Western Explorer, or the even more aptly nick-named ‘Road to Nowhere’.
-This is a shame, for it is without doubt one of the greatest drives in the world, through the Arthur Pieman Conservation Area.
-Sure, it is at times dauntingly remote and largely unsealed for the extent of its 110 km, and without any mobile phone reception or supplies so you should make sure you fuel up before you leave.
-In the right vehicle and with sufficient supplies lest your car encounters a poblem there is no reason at all not to do it – and every reason you can imagine TO do it!
+Few visitors attempt to make the journey south from Marrawah to Strahan, along the aptly named Western Explorer, or the even more aptly known as the ‘Road to Nowhere’.
+This is a shame, for it is without doubt one of the greatest drives in the world, through the Arthur Pieman Conservation Area, and includes a stay the former mining settlement of Corinna and a trip on the Fatman Barge, a single vehicular ferry across the Pieman River.
+The road is remote and largely unsealed for the extent of its 110 km, without any mobile phone reception or supplies but perfectly manageable.
 In the very unlikely event that you should you break down or encounter difficulties, just stay put and wait for help to pass you by.
 It might take a while but above all, do remember you are still in Tasmania, one of the safest, most friendly and civilised islands in the world.

-Some five years before the term ‘eco-tourism’ had even been coined (which would be by remarkably poignant coincidence as it would transpire, in 1983, by Mexican Hector Ceballos-Lascurian) and long before either the words ‘eco’ or ‘tourism’ would come close to having any sort of daily significance in the Tasmanian vocabulary, something extraordinary was happening in Australia’s only island state.
+Some five years before the term ‘eco-tourism’ had even been coined (which would be by poignant coincidence in 1983, by Mexican Hector Ceballos-Lascurian) something extraordinary was happening in Australia’s only island state.

 Little did they realise that much of the rest of the western world would stand shoulder-to-shoulder with them, both figuratively and in some cases literally, in their emerging battle for nature’s survival over man’s increasingly relentless destruction of the planet.